weiaicunzai/Pytorch_Snippets_for_Tensor_Operations/README.md

 ```

-## Get the Index of Elements Which Are Different From the Last Element in a List
+## Get the Index (start from 1) of Elements Which Are Different From the Last Element in a List
 Snippet Source: [SWAV](https://github.com/facebookresearch/swav/blob/5e073db0cc69dea22aa75e92bfdd75011e888f28/src/resnet50.py#L308)

 Examples: